 How To Drill a Blind Hole

-The hole depth must be determined by the optimal thread engagement of the fastener being used plus an additional depth to allow the tap to thread to the correct depth.
+The hole depth must be determined by the optimal thread engagement of the fastener being used, plus an additional depth to allow the tap to thread to the correct depth.
 A blind hole can be drilled in many different ways.
-A hand drill can be used, however, it is difficult to drill a perpendicular hole with a hand drill, and drilling to an exact depth is also difficult.
+A hand drill can be used, but maintaining perpendicularity and consistent depth with it is difficult.
 A piece of tape wrapped around the drill bit can serve as a depth indicator.
 Alternatively, some hand drills have a depth indicator that extends from the front of the drill to physically stop the drill from going too deep.

-The most advanced method of drilling a blind hole would be by making use of a CNC mill, CNC drill, or lathe, lathes allow for a drill to be placed in the tailstock and the spinning material is introduced into the stationary drill.
+CNC machines and lathes can produce the most accurate blind holes.
+On a lathe, the drill is typically mounted in the tailstock or tool turret, while the rotating workpiece feeds into it.
 This method produces the most accurate holes.
-If precise holes are required then the hole can be slightly undersized and a reamer can be used to finish the hole.
+If precise holes are required, then the hole can be slightly undersized, and a reamer can be used to finish the hole.

 Regardless of the method used for drilling a blind hole, it is important to ensure that cutting fluid is supplied to the drill and that chips are evacuated continuously.
 This is usually done by backing the drill out of the material every so often to carry the chips out of the hole.
 Failure to do this can damage the drill or even get it stuck in the hole and break it.